artis3n/kali-artis3n/README.md

 ## Wordlists

 A premium is placed on keeping this image as small as is reasonable given its intended purpose.
-For example, `searchploit` is installed in this image but `searchsploit -u` is not run to install exploitdb-papers because this increases the image size by 6GB.
+For example, `searchploit` is installed in this image but `exploitdb-papers` is not installed because this increases the image size by 6GB.

 Seclists and Rockyou are pre-installed by default in the `latest` and semver tags, e.g. `1`, `1.2`, `1.2.0`.
 This increases the image size by 1.5 GB.
 Therefore, if you do not need wordlists, you can use the `<tagname>-no-wordlists` tag.
 For example: